sdmoralesma/javalab-ang2/README.md

-# ang2-experiments
+# ang2-experiments javalab
-Angular 2 version of javalab.co
+Migration project of javalab.co to Angular 2